 Let’s take a look.

-What Does a Google Product Manager Do for Effective Product Management?
+Google Product Manager Salary: What Does a Google Product Manager Do?

-Google often assigns group product managers to each product or service.
+Google often assigns group product managers to each product or company.
 They usually work alongside project managers, operations managers, senior product managers, associate product managers, and product marketing managers.

 The primary duty of a Google product manager is to manage software product development.
 They help develop communication channels between internal product teams and external parties.
 They also coordinate with the marketing and sales teams to adjust and follow the product strategy.